niloykumarbarman/hireops-backend-main/README.md

-# HireOps Backend API 🚀
+# 🚀 HireOps Backend (Laravel)

-HireOps Backend is a scalable backend service designed to automate hiring and recruitment workflows.
+HireOps Backend is a Laravel-based backend system designed to manage employees and automate salary processing.
-This project provides REST APIs to manage candidates, job postings, and recruitment processes efficiently.
+This project provides a structured backend architecture for handling employee data, salary management, and internal organizational workflows.

-The backend is built with modern technologies and follows a modular architecture for scalability and maintainability.
+It is built using the **Laravel Framework** and follows a clean MVC architecture for scalability, maintainability, and performance.

 ---

 # ✨ Features

-* 🔐 Authentication & Authorization (JWT)
+* 👨‍💼 Employee Management System
-* 👨‍💼 Candidate Management
+* 💰 Salary Automation
-* 📄 Job Posting Management
+* 🔐 Authentication & Authorization
-* 📊 Recruitment Workflow Automation
+* 📊 Employee Data Management
-* 📁 Resume / Candidate Data Handling
+* ⚙️ RESTful Backend Architecture
-* 🔍 API based recruitment automation
+* 🧾 Salary Processing Logic
-* ⚡ Modular backend architecture
+* 📁 Modular Laravel MVC Structure

 ---

-# 🛠️ Tech Stack
+# 🛠 Tech Stack

-Backend technologies used in this project:
+Technologies used in this project:

-* Node.js
+* **PHP**
-* Express.js
+* **Laravel Framework**
-* MongoDB / MySQL (depending on your config)
+* **MySQL / MariaDB**
-* JWT Authentication
+* **Blade Template Engine**
-* REST API Architecture
+* **Composer**
-* dotenv for environment variables
+* **REST API Architecture**

 ---